 There will be confusion while choosing the Company or Brand name if the business is started with Partnership.

-While choosing the Company name for Partnership Business will be the same as proprietor-based business. *
+Choosing the Company name for Partnership Business will be the same as proprietor-based business. *

-We should add number of Partner dob all put together and bring to single a number (example 12-05-1987 + 29-01-1985 = 33 +35 = 14 = 1+4 = 5)
+We should add the numbers in the DOB of the Partners all put together and bring it to a single number (Example: 12-05-1987 + 29-01-1985 = 33 +35 = 14 = 1+4 = 5)

-Both partner DOB should be added and the company name total should be friendly to 5 number.
+The partners’ DOB should be added and the Company name total should be friendly to 5 number.

 The Company will develop very well.